Irreversibility of quantum field theory in de Sitter: the C, F and A theorems: Irreversibility formula

 \section{Irreversibility formula}

 Our goal now is to prove (\ref{eq:bSSA}).
-The strategy is to use the $dS$ isometries, reviewed in App. \ref{app:isometries}, to deform the entangling region and derive a second order relation for the entanglement entropy.
+The strategy is to use the dS isometries, to deform the entangling region and derive a second order relation for the entanglement entropy.
 This, combined with SSA, will lead to the irreversibility formula.
 This approach was used in flat space in \cite{Casini:2023kyj}.